• Skip to primary navigation

 My mother-in-law, as all Korean mother-in-laws of her generation do, expected me to produce a feast for every special occasion.
 I still remember my first big cooking event.
 It was my son’s 100th day after his birth (which is a big occasion for Koreans), and my parents-in-law invited everyone from their church.

 Since then, cooking became a big part of my life.
-I honed my cooking skills by hosting numerous gatherings for family and friends that always involved great food.
+I honed my cooking skills by hosting many gatherings for family and friends that always involved great food.
 The peak of my culinary adventure was my father-in-law’s 80th birthday many years ago.
-It was a huge party, with about 100 people, and I made all the food at home.
+It was an enormous party, with about 100 people, and I made all the food at home.
 Through all these events, I became an enthusiastic home cook.

 My goal always is to develop accurate recipes that are easy to follow and produce consistently delicious results.
 Korean Bapsang – a Korean Mom’s Home Cooking is a place you can learn how to cook Korean dishes the way we Koreans traditionally eat at home.